 1. Decide if buying a home is right for you

-- It can save you money, as interest rates on mortgages are very cheap, whereas rents are high.
+• It can save you money, as interest rates on mortgages are very reasonable, whereas rents are high.

-- It can make you money.
-Property prices generally increase (although they can also obviously fall) and your monthly payments will be reducing mortgage debt.
+• It can make you money.
+Property prices general increase over time (although they can also obviously fall) and your monthly payments will be reducing mortgage debt.

 2. Decide if you should sell first